14 Goal Seek

 OBJECTIVES

-A formula is made up of one or more variables.
-Usually you want to know what the result of the formula is for certain values of the variables.
-Sometimes the reverse also occurs.
-For a certain outcome you want to know which values the variables should have.
+A formula consists of one or more variables.
+Typically, you want to know the result of the formula for specific variable values.
+However, sometimes the reverse is true: you have a desired outcome and need to find the variable values that achieve it.

-When the outcome of a formula only depends on one variable, you can use the method Goal Seek.
-This method changes the value of the variable until the formula has the desired result.
+When a formula’s outcome depends on only one variable, you can use the Goal Seek method.
+This method iteratively changes the variable’s value until the formula produces the desired result.

-Goal Seeking can be accessed via tab Data > What-If Analysis (group Forecast) > Goal Seek.
+Goal Seek can be accessed via Data tab> What-If Analysis (Forecast group) > Goal Seek.

 Set cell

-The address of the cell that contains the formula for which you want a certain result.
+The cell address containing the formula for which you want a specific result.

 To value

-The desired outcome of the formula, in other words the goal.
+The desired outcome of the formula; in other words, your goal.

 By changing cell

-The address of the cell whose value must be changed to achieve the target.
-This is the cell for the variable.
+The cell address whose value Excel should change to achieve the target.
+This cell contains the variable.

-Suppose you want to run a coffee stand in a soccer stadium.
-The monthly costs for rent, staff and miscellaneous are known.
-You also know the costs and sales price for a cup of coffee.
-A calculation model has been made for the calculation of the monthly result, see Figure 14.2, depending on the number of cups of coffee sold.
+Suppose you want to operate a coffee stand in a soccer stadium.
+You know the monthly costs for rent, staff, and miscellaneous expenses, as well as the cost and selling price of a cup of coffee.
+A calculation model has been created to determine the monthly profit or loss, as shown in , based on the number of cups of coffee sold.

-Figure 14.2: Calculation model for coffee stand stadium.
+Figure 14.2: Calculation model for a Coffee Stand.

 How many cups of coffee do you need to sell per month to break even?

-In this simple example, you can easily calculate the answer by hand.
-However, Goal Seeking is very suitable for such issues.
+In this simple example, you could easily calculate the answer manually.
+However, Goal Seek is well-suited for such problems.

 Task 14.1 File: Stadium_Coffee.xlsx